FAQ

 What does the security grade mean?

 Xpiry assigns each domain a letter grade from A+ down to F based on certificate health, TLS version support, cipher strength, security headers, CAA, DNSSEC, and OCSP stapling.
-The grade is hard-capped for serious issues — for example a self-signed cert can never grade above an F-tier 20, and a revoked or expired cert grades 0.
+The grade is hard-capped for serious issues: a self-signed certificate caps the score at 20 out of 100 (an F), and a revoked or expired certificate scores 0.
 You can see the exact reasons that contributed to your grade on the domain detail page.

 Alerts & notifications